Commandtechno/robert/README.md

 request.setQuery({ key: value }); // Set the URL's query parameters request.header(key, value); // Set a header
 request.setHeaders({ key: value }); // Sets all headers
-request.body(text); // Set text for the request body request.json({ key: value }); // Set a json for the request body request.form({ key: value }); // Set a multipart form data for the request body request.send(); // Send the request, returns Response
+request.buffer(buffer); // Set a buffer for the request body request.text(text); // Set text for the request body request.json({ key: value }); // Set a json for the request body request.form({ key: value }); // Set a multipart form data for the request body request.send(); // Send the request, returns Response